entrifis/gustav/gustav.md

 - **IMPORTANT**: When all STAGES are completed, update the {SESSIONS MEMORY} file with the session last update date (current date) and move the status of the session to "closed".

+## STAGE 6.
+CODE REVIEW

+- Use the gustav-code-reviewer agent to do the following:
+- Do a code review of the code you have written in the previous STAGE
+- Review only the files that have uncommited changes in the git repositories you have worked on
+- Create a file “06_code-review.md” in the {working_folder} with the code review results, and a status checkbox (`[ ]`) at the top of the file
+- Fix all the issues you find in the code review, and update the code review file with the issues you found and fixed, and the ones you could not fix
+- Once done, check the status checkbox at the top of the file
+- You know that the STAGE of “CODE REVIEW” has been completed if there is a file “06_code-review.md” in the {working_folder} and the status checkbox is checked